The security of your information is critical.

 Your Airbnb account password is never stored by us.
 As a matter of fact, it would be useless to us, since we connect to Airbnb using their API.
-This is for example how we obtain the profile of a user.
+This is, for example, how we obtain the profile of a user.
 As you will notice, there is no form to enter a password.

 Instead of using your password, your account is authenticated using a token that is requested to Airbnb the first time you connect your account to Smartbnb.
-Once a token has been obtained, the password is wiped out of memory, and never touched our database.

 Airbnb’s API helps us secure your account.

 Airbnb’s API offers a system of authentication with a disposable token.
 Using this method of identification helps secure your Airbnb credentials: